 You can enter the Burn Phase when the following is true:

-- you have 4 charges of Arcane Charges;
+- You have 18 stacks of Arcane Harmony;

 Below we have listed the order in which you should perform your spells during the Burn Phase.